American Housewife: Casting

 On February 17, 2016, it was announced that Katy Mixon had been cast in the pilot's lead role.
 In March 2016, it was reported that Carly Hughes, Ali Wong and Diedrich Bader had also joined the pilot's main cast.
 On June 27, 2016, it was announced that Meg Donnelly had been cast to replace Johnny Sequoyah in the pilot role of Taylor, oldest daughter of the Katie and Greg characters.

 On September 11, 2020, it was reported that Julia Butters was leaving the series ahead of its fifth season, reportedly to pursue other opportunities; the role of Anna-Kat was recast with Giselle Eisenberg.
 In November, Carly Hughes announced she had also left ahead of the fifth season, due to a toxic work environment.
 She appeared in the fifth-season premiere, the majority of which was filmed before production shut down in March.
 Following Hughes' departure, Holly Robinson Peete was cast in a recurring role meant to fill the void.

 Syndication

-On September 21, 2020, CMT began airing reruns of American Housewife.
+CMT aired reruns of American Housewife from 2020 until 2023.

-On September 12, 2022, the series entered syndication in local markets, covering roughly 85% of the United States.
+Since September 12, 2022, the series aired syndication in local markets, covering roughly 85% of the United States.

 Reception

 Critical response

 American Housewife has received mixed reviews from television critics, with Katy Mixon's performance being praised as the show's highlight.
-Review aggregator website Rotten Tomatoes reported an approval rating of 58%, based on 38 reviews, with an average rating of 6.14/10.
+The review aggregator website Rotten Tomatoes reported an approval rating of 58% for the show's first season, with an average rating of 6.14/10 and based on 38 reviews.
 The site's critical consensus reads, "American Housewife is boosted by a strong and enjoyable lead performance by Katy Mixon, yet her performance alone strains to sustain an excessively quirky show that relies too heavily on stereotypes."
-Metacritic reported a score of 60 out of 100, based on 25 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average assigned the season a score of 60 out of 100, based on 25 critics, indicating "mixed or average reviews".